seanpm2001/GitHub_Organization_Info/Docs/Navigation/README.md

 [.github_Repo](/.github_Repo/) - This directory is not to be confused with [.github](/.github) this directory houses information in the seanpm2001 [`.gitHub`](https://github.com/seanpm2001/.github/) repository

+[Docs](/Docs/) - This directory holds key documentation for the project.
+This markdown document assumes you are already in the docs, unless you moved the file.

+The docs is separate from the Wiki.
+The docs are the place to start, the Wiki supplements it.

+Why not merge the Wiki into the docs?
+I like having a Wiki.

 [External](/External/) - This directory houses external data for this project, which includes:

 - [x] Release information